iGuzzini Medusa Table Lamp

 Manufacturer: iGuzzini, Recanati, Italy.

 Other versions: This iGuzzini Medusa table lamp exists in several varieties.
 Not only a first and a second edition exists of this table lamp, but it was sold with or without a white diffuser below.
-Also pendant lamps were made.
+Also pendant lamps and floor lamps were made.
+Some models with the same chrome handle on top as the Lucerna.

 The first editions have a slightly different, thinner base in aluminium and some versions have another ornamental screw on top with a handle.
 The second edition was made “tighter”, in chrome and more “modern”.